 Furthermore, this illness has the potential to damage almost any organ in the body, including the brain, heart, and liver.
 Alcoholism is a severe illness that necessitates similarly serious care in order for a person to recover fully.

 The exact cause of alcoholism is still unknown.
 When you drink too much alcohol, chemical changes in the brain occur, and you develop an alcohol use disorder.
 When you drink alcohol, these changes make you feel more pleasurable.
 This encourages you to drink more frequently, even if it is harmful.

-A study shows that the advancement of compulsive drinking behaviour in animals has been connected to a particular brain circuit between the prefrontal cortex and the brainstem.
+Compulsive drinking is associated with a circuit between the prefrontal cortex and the brainstem associated with Personality Disorder in animals.
 Significantly, male mice with similar alcohol exposure experiences showed distinct differences in this neural circuit activity.
-The findings of thi research, as well as those of related studies, emphasize the importance of individual variation in compulsive alcohol consumption.
+The findings of the research and those of related studies emphasize the importance of individual variation in compulsive alcohol consumption.

 According to theories, drinking has a distinct and more significant impact on certain people, leading to an alcohol use disorder.
-Many theories about the causes of alcoholism are based on the limited viewpoints of experts in specific fields or professions.
+Alcoholism is often viewed from the limited viewpoint of experts in specialized fields of Personality Disorder.
 Heredity, environmental contagion, bad character, and economic misery (or affluence) are all theories, as are bleak childhoods, previously existing clinical depression, affordable and straightforward access to alcoholic beverages, or sociopathy.
-More sophisticated theories recognize the disorder’s difficulty and recognize that alcoholism is usually due to several factors.
+Alcoholism is considered a complicated disorder, often attributed to several factors, including Personality Disorder.